elenahorton21/CS262/WireProtocol/README.md

 `MESSAGE|usernameFrom|usernameTo|[message]`

 Note: if a `usernameTo` is not specified, then the message is broadcast to all users.
+The server interprets this by the client auto filling the `usernameTo` field as `TO_ALL`.

 ### Client Usage